ks982579/shawarma-db/README.md

 I am also noticing the [std::io::Result](https://doc.rust-lang.org/std/io/type.Result.html) type that is used across IO operations and avoids wiring `io::Error`.

 The [File struct](https://doc.rust-lang.org/std/fs/struct.File.html) has many methods

+Next step is to, I think, export functions into a module to independently test as I go.